bitnulleins/queue-times-measurment/README.md

 ## Installation

+Requirements: PHP >= 7

-1. Clone / Download Git repository to your server
+1. Clone / Download Git repository to your hosting server
 2. Change config when it is nescessary
 3. Start measurments...